zanson/pycon2012-cassandra/PyCon 2012 Using Apache Cassandra from Python.md

 #Lessons Learned

 - Use indexes.
-Scanning key ranges isn't fun (or fast).
+Don't iterate over keys.
 - When you come up with a new query, come up with a schema to service it quickly.
 - Don't be afraid to write your data to multiple places.
-	-  batch insert is your friend.
+	-  Batch insert is your friend.
 - Run repair.
 - Don't let your free disk space fall under the size of your largest column family.
 - Key cache and row cache are nice, but having your files fit in the Linux OS disk cache is beter.